-Fair use is an important component of copyright law which provides some flexibility in the use of material copyrighted by others.
+Fair use is an important component of copyright law which provides some flexibility in the use of others' copyrighted material.
 The provisions of fair use ensure that there are some kinds of uses that do not require permission or payment.
 Fair use is not a bright line in the law; it is an analysis that must be applied for each use of copyrighted material.
-The resources below help with this analysis.

 Understanding Fair Use -- University of Minnesota Libraries

 A thorough discussion of fair use and the factors that are balanced in making a fair use determination.

 Thinking Through Fair Use Tool -- University of Minnesota Libraries

 A checklist for analyzing whether your use of copyrighted material can be considered fair use.